-The Dark ’n Stormy is a delicious, easy-to-make cocktail that features a refreshing trio of dark rum, ginger beer and lime and goes down a lot easier than the name might imply.
+The Dark ’n Stormy is a delicious, easy-to-make cocktail that features a refreshing trio of dark rum, ginger beer and lime.
+It also goes down a lot easier than the name might imply.
 It’s a close cousin to the Moscow Mule (vodka, ginger beer, lime) and should be an easy transition for vodka drinkers wanting to try something new.

 The popular cocktail can be found all over the world, from craft cocktail bars and chain restaurants to island hideaways.
 Its origin, like many drinks, is a bit hazy, though it’s likely that rum and ginger beer were first combined by sailors who enjoyed the obvious benefits of rum and the stomach-settling qualities of ginger.
-But its lineage can be traced squarely to the Caribbean.
+But its lineage can be traced squarely to an island in the Atlantic Ocean.

-Gosling’s Black Seal rum is a rich, flavorful rum from Bermuda dating back to 1806.
+Gosling’s Black Seal rum is a rich, flavorful rum from Bermuda, dating back to 1806.
 It features notes of caramel, vanilla and spice, and technically, it’s the only rum that can be used in a Dark ’n Stormy.
-The brand lays claim to the drink, as the rum of choice for mixing with ginger beer when the two ingredients first met.
-And in 1991, they successfully registered a trademark dictating that any drink titled Dark ’n Stormy must be made with their rum.
-They’ve even sued other beverage brands who’ve attempted to peddle the drink with other rums as its star.
+The brand lays claim to the drink; in 1991, it successfully registered a trademark dictating that any drink titled Dark ’n Stormy must be made with Gosling's rum.
+The company has even sued other beverage brands that have attempted to peddle the drink with other rums as its star.
 So, if you really want the full Dark ’n Stormy experience, make it with Gosling’s.

 Note that ginger ale is not a substitute for ginger beer.
 Ginger ale is just carbonated water that’s flavored with ginger, like a soda.
 Ginger beer, on the other hand, is brewed and fermented (though the “beer” label can be misleading, as most versions are nonalcoholic).
 If you try making your Dark ’n Stormy with ginger ale, you’ll still produce a solid drink.
 But the rich rum benefits from the stronger flavors and spicier bite of real ginger beer.